-*- coding: utf-8 -*-

 TEST_ENV = os.environ.get('MONGOMOTOR_TEST_ENV')

-[docs] @coroutine_annotation def get(self, *q_objs, **query): """Retrieve the the matching object raising :class:`~mongoengine.queryset.MultipleObjectsReturned` or `DocumentName.MultipleObjectsReturned` exception if multiple results and :class:`~mongoengine.queryset.DoesNotExist` or `DocumentName.DoesNotExist` if no results are found. """ queryset = self.clone() queryset = queryset.order_by().limit(2) queryset = queryset.filter(*q_objs, **query) future = get_future(self) def _get_cb(done_future): docs = done_future.result() if len(docs) < 1: msg = ("%s matching query does not exist." % queryset._document._class_name) future.set_exception(queryset._document.DoesNotExist(msg)) elif len(docs) > 1: msg = 'More than 1 item returned' future.set_exception( queryset._document.MultipleObjectsReturned(msg)) else: future.set_result(docs[0]) list_future = queryset.to_list(length=2) list_future.add_done_callback(_get_cb) # pragma no cover return future
+[docs] async def get(self, *q_objs, **query): """Retrieve the the matching object raising :class:`~mongoengine.queryset.MultipleObjectsReturned` or `DocumentName.MultipleObjectsReturned` exception if multiple results and :class:`~mongoengine.queryset.DoesNotExist` or `DocumentName.DoesNotExist` if no results are found. """ queryset = self.clone() queryset = queryset.order_by().limit(2) queryset = queryset.filter(*q_objs, **query) docs = await queryset.to_list(length=2) if len(docs) < 1: msg = ("%s matching query does not exist." % queryset._document._class_name) raise queryset._document.DoesNotExist(msg) elif len(docs) > 1: msg = 'More than 1 item returned' raise queryset._document.MultipleObjectsReturned(msg) return docs[0]

-[docs] @coroutine_annotation def count(self, with_limit_and_skip=True): """Counts the documents in the queryset. :param with_limit_and_skip: Indicates if limit and skip applied to the queryset should be taken into account.""" if self._limit == 0 and with_limit_and_skip or self._none: return 0 kw = {} if with_limit_and_skip and self._limit: kw['limit'] = self._limit if with_limit_and_skip and self._skip: kw['skip'] = self._skip return self._collection.count_documents(self._query, **kw)
+[docs] async def count(self, with_limit_and_skip=True): """Counts the documents in the queryset. :param with_limit_and_skip: Indicates if limit and skip applied to the queryset should be taken into account.""" if self._limit == 0 and with_limit_and_skip or self._none: return 0 kw = {} if with_limit_and_skip and self._limit: kw['limit'] = self._limit if with_limit_and_skip and self._skip: kw['skip'] = self._skip return await self._collection.count_documents(self._query, **kw)

 [docs] async def delete(self, write_concern=None, _from_doc_delete=False, cascade_refs=None): """Deletes the documents matched by the query. :param write_concern: Extra keyword arguments are passed down which will be used as options for the resultant ``getLastError`` command.
-For example, ``save(..., write_concern={w: 2, fsync: True}, ...)`` will wait until at least two servers have recorded the write and will force an fsync on the primary server. :param _from_doc_delete: True when called from document delete therefore signals will have been triggered so don't loop. :returns number of deleted documents """ queryset = self.clone() doc = queryset._document if write_concern is None: write_concern = {} # Handle deletes where skips or limits have been applied or # there is an untriggered delete signal has_delete_signal = signals.signals_available and ( signals.pre_delete.has_receivers_for(self._document) or signals.post_delete.has_receivers_for(self._document)) call_document_delete = (queryset._skip or queryset._limit or has_delete_signal) and not _from_doc_delete if call_document_delete: async_method = asynchronize(self._document_delete) return async_method(queryset, write_concern) await self._check_delete_rules(doc, queryset, cascade_refs, write_concern) r = await queryset._collection.delete_many( queryset._query, **write_concern) return r
+For example, ``save(..., write_concern={w: 2, fsync: True}, ...)`` will wait until at least two servers have recorded the write and will force an fsync on the primary server. :param _from_doc_delete: True when called from document delete therefore signals will have been triggered so don't loop. :returns number of deleted documents """ queryset = self.clone() doc = queryset._document if write_concern is None: write_concern = {} # Handle deletes where skips or limits have been applied or # there is an untriggered delete signal has_delete_signal = ( signals.pre_delete.has_receivers_for(self._document) or signals.post_delete.has_receivers_for(self._document)) call_document_delete = (queryset._skip or queryset._limit or has_delete_signal) and not _from_doc_delete if call_document_delete: r = await self._document_delete(queryset, write_concern) return r await self._check_delete_rules(doc, queryset, cascade_refs, write_concern) r = await queryset._collection.delete_many( queryset._query, **write_concern) return r

-[docs] @coroutine_annotation def upsert_one(self, write_concern=None, **update): """Overwrite or add the first document matched by the query. :param write_concern: Extra keyword arguments are passed down which will be used as options for the resultant ``getLastError`` command.
-For example, ``save(..., write_concern={w: 2, fsync: True}, ...)`` will wait until at least two servers have recorded the write and will force an fsync on the primary server. :param update: Django-style update keyword arguments :returns the new or overwritten document """ update_future = self.update(multi=False, upsert=True, write_concern=write_concern, full_result=True, **update) upsert_future = get_future(self) def update_cb(update_future): try: result = update_future.result().raw_result if result['updatedExisting']: document_future = self.first() else: document_future = self._document.objects.with_id( result['upserted']) def doc_cb(document_future): try: result = document_future.result() upsert_future.set_result(result) except Exception as e: upsert_future.set_exception(e) document_future.add_done_callback(doc_cb) except Exception as e: upsert_future.set_exception(e) update_future.add_done_callback(update_cb) return upsert_future
+[docs] async def upsert_one(self, write_concern=None, **update): """Overwrite or add the first document matched by the query. :param write_concern: Extra keyword arguments are passed down which will be used as options for the resultant ``getLastError`` command.
+For example, ``save(..., write_concern={w: 2, fsync: True}, ...)`` will wait until at least two servers have recorded the write and will force an fsync on the primary server. :param update: Django-style update keyword arguments :returns the new or overwritten document """ result = await self.update(multi=False, upsert=True, write_concern=write_concern, full_result=True, **update) result = result.raw_result if result['updatedExisting']: doc = await self.first() else: doc = await self._document.objects.with_id( result['upserted']) return doc

 [docs] async def item_frequencies(self, field, normalize=False): """Returns a dictionary of all items present in a field across the whole queried set of documents, and their corresponding frequency.
-This is useful for generating tag clouds, or searching documents. .. note:: Can only do direct simple mappings and cannot map across :class:`~mongoengine.fields.ReferenceField` or :class:`~mongoengine.fields.GenericReferenceField` for more complex counting a manual aggretation call would be required.
-If the field is a :class:`~mongoengine.fields.ListField`, the items within each list will be counted individually. :param field: the field to use :param normalize: normalize the results so they add to 1.0 """ cursor = self._document._get_collection().aggregate([ {'$match': self._query}, {'$unwind': f'${field}'}, {'$group': {'_id': '$' + field, 'total': {'$sum': 1}}} ]) freqs = {} async for doc in cursor: freqs[doc['_id']] = doc['total'] if normalize: count = sum(freqs.values()) freqs = dict([(k, float(v) / count) for k, v in list(freqs.items())]) return freqs
+This is useful for generating tag clouds, or searching documents. .. note:: Can only do direct simple mappings and cannot map across :class:`~mongomotor.fields.ReferenceField` or :class:`~mongomotor.fields.GenericReferenceField` for more complex counting a manual aggretation call would be required.
+If the field is a :class:`~mongomotor.fields.ListField`, the items within each list will be counted individually. :param field: the field to use :param normalize: normalize the results so they add to 1.0 """ cursor = await self._document._get_collection().aggregate([ {'$match': self._query}, {'$unwind': f'${field}'}, {'$group': {'_id': '$' + field, 'total': {'$sum': 1}}} ]) freqs = {} async for doc in cursor: freqs[doc['_id']] = doc['total'] if normalize: count = sum(freqs.values()) freqs = dict([(k, float(v) / count) for k, v in list(freqs.items())]) return freqs

-[docs] async def average(self, field): """Average over the values of the specified field. :param field: the field to average over; use dot-notation to refer to embedded document fields This method is more performant than the regular `average`, because it uses the aggregation framework instead of map-reduce. """ cursor = self._document._get_collection().aggregate([ {'$match': self._query}, {'$group': {'_id': 'avg', 'total': {'$avg': '$' + field}}} ]) avg = 0 async for doc in cursor: avg = doc['total'] break return avg
+[docs] async def average(self, field): """Average over the values of the specified field. :param field: the field to average over; use dot-notation to refer to embedded document fields This method is more performant than the regular `average`, because it uses the aggregation framework instead of map-reduce. """ cursor = await self._document._get_collection().aggregate([ {'$match': self._query}, {'$group': {'_id': 'avg', 'total': {'$avg': '$' + field}}} ]) avg = 0 async for doc in cursor: avg = doc['total'] break return avg

-[docs] async def sum(self, field): """Sum over the values of the specified field. :param field: the field to sum over; use dot-notation to refer to embedded document fields This method is more performant than the regular `sum`, because it uses the aggregation framework instead of map-reduce. """ cursor = self._document._get_collection().aggregate([ {'$match': self._query}, {'$group': {'_id': 'sum', 'total': {'$sum': '$' + field}}} ]) r = 0 async for doc in cursor: r = doc['total'] break return r
+[docs] async def sum(self, field): """Sum over the values of the specified field. :param field: the field to sum over; use dot-notation to refer to embedded document fields This method is more performant than the regular `sum`, because it uses the aggregation framework instead of map-reduce. """ cursor = await self._document._get_collection().aggregate([ {'$match': self._query}, {'$group': {'_id': 'sum', 'total': {'$sum': '$' + field}}} ]) r = 0 async for doc in cursor: r = doc['total'] break return r

-@property @coroutine_annotation def fetch_next(self): return self._cursor.fetch_next
+@property def fetch_next(self): return self._cursor.fetch_next

 [docs] def next_object(self): raw = self._cursor.next_object() return self._document._from_son( raw, _auto_dereference=self._auto_dereference)